Advice on making your recruitment processes fair for blind and partially sighted people.

 The application process is your first opportunity to make sure you open up a job to the best possible range of candidates, and this includes blind and partially sighted people.
 If you are a smaller employer you might not have a specialist Human Resource team to do your recruiting, so getting this right from the outset can save you time and effort in the long run.

-- Advertise jobs where blind and partially sighted people can access them.
-For example, give vacancy details to your local disability employment advisor at Jobcentre Plus or post the vacancy on an accessible website that works with screen magnification and screen reading software, such as Guardian jobs or Monster.
+Advertise jobs where blind and partially sighted people can access them.
+For example, give vacancy details to your local Jobcentre Plus or post the vacancy on an accessible website that works with screen magnification and screen reading software, such as Guardian jobs or Monster.
 Accessible websites sometimes (but not always) display the W3C or RNIB's Surf Right logos.

-Sign up for the 'Disability Symbol' campaign.
+Sign up for the 'Disability Confident’ campaign.
 This shows a commitment to equality in the area of recruitment and retention of people who are blind or have a disability.
-Contact your local Jobcentre Plus for more details.
+Further details are at: https://disabilityconfident.dwp.gov.uk

 Meeting a blind or partially sighted person for the first time can be daunting, but there are some things you can do to help things run smoothly and ensure the process is fair.

 Once you have shortlisted, you should ask applicants if there is anything they need in order to give them a fair interview.
 If they do need something, they should tell you at this stage so you can make reasonable adjustments.
 They might ask for extra time if the interview has a written component, such as a test, or for test material to be provided in large print.
 Access to Work can pay for this.
 You can only be expected to make reasonable adjustments to the interview process if the applicant tells you about their disability.

 Don't make assumptions.
 For example, not all blind people read braille and not all partially sighted people like a brightly lit room.
 Needs will vary from person to person, so make sure you ask the candidate if they require any adjustments.

 Ask if the lighting level is suitable, or if the person wants to move towards or face away from a window.